 - Preheat oven to 350 degrees.
-Remove the blue cheese, butter, goat cheese, and cream cheese from the refrigerator to soften them.
+Remove blue cheese, butter, goat cheese, and cream cheese from refrigerator to allow to soften.

-- Toss together 2 teaspoons of melted butter, ¼ teaspoon salt, and pecans on a baking sheet.
-Spread the pecans out in a single layer and roast for about 8 minutes.
-Once you begin to smell the pecans, remove the nuts from the oven and allow them to cool.
+- On a baking sheet, toss together 2 teaspoons of melted butter, ¼ teaspoon salt, and pecans.
+Spread pecans in a single layer and roast for about 8 minutes.
+Once you begin to smell the pecans, remove them from the oven and allow to cool.

-- In the bowl of a mixer fitted with the paddle attachment, combine all the ingredients except the bacon and the parsley.
-Paddle it up till homogenous.
+- In the bowl of a mixer fitted with paddle attachment, combine all ingredients except bacon and parsley.
+Mix until well combined.

-- At this point you’re looking at a pretty loose cheese spread.
-In order to form this stuff into a ball, transfer the bowl to the refrigerator for 15 minutes or so.
+- At this point, you’re looking at a pretty loose cheese spread.
+To prepare cheese to be formed into a ball, transfer bowl to refrigerator for 15 minutes.

-- Once the cheese mixture is stiff enough to hold up, form your ball and roll it in bacon followed by parsley.
+- Cook bacon until crisp.
+Let it cool, then crumble into pieces.
+Once the cheese mixture is stiff enough to hold up, form it into a ball.
+Roll it in bacon crumbles, then in the parsley.

 Curried Peach Preserves

 - Bring a large pot of water to a boil and set up an ice bath nearby.
 Make an X in the bottom of each peach.
-Drop the peaches, maybe 5 at a time, into the water and allow them to boil for up to 1 minute.
+Drop peaches, five at a time, into the water and allow them to boil for up to 1 minute.
 Be careful not to cook the peaches, but make sure the skin is beginning to peel away from the flesh.
-Remove the peaches from the boiling water and drop them into the ice bath.
-Once all the peaches have been shocked in ice water, start peeling them using the X as a guide.
+Remove peaches from boiling water and drop them into the ice bath.
+Once all the peaches have been shocked in ice water, start peeling them, using the X as a guide.

-- In a bowl large enough to hold all the ingredients, mix together the sugar, curry powder, zests, and ginger.
-Start cutting the peaches into ½-inch wedges and dropping them into the bowl with the curried sugar.
-Once you’ve wedged all the peaches, toss them thoroughly with the sugar mixture.
-Cover the bowl with plastic wrap and allow it to sit at room temperature overnight.
+- In a bowl large enough to hold all ingredients, mix together sugar, curry powder, zests, and ginger.
+Cut the peaches into ½-inch wedges and drop them into the bowl with the curried sugar.
+Cover bowl with plastic wrap and allow it to sit at room temperature overnight.

 - The preserves will keep covered in the refrigerator for up to 6 months.
 Alternately, you can them in a hot-water bath according to basic canning instructions.